Tarzan in comics: Other publishers

 During the timespan of the original comic book series from Western, DC and Marvel, a number of other comic book projects from other publishers also appeared.

 Charlton Comics briefly published a Tarzan comic from December 1964 – July 1965 titled Jungle Tales of Tarzan, adapting stories from that Burroughs book, on the mistaken belief that the character was already in the public domain at that time.

 Watson-Guptill Publications published hardcover comic book versions of the first half of Tarzan of The Apes in 1972 and four stories from Jungle Tales of Tarzan in 1976.
 These were illustrated by Hogarth many years after he stopped doing the newspaper strip and had a level of penmanship rarely seen in comics or even illustrations.
 It had captions of text from the novel instead of speech balloons.

 Between the periods when Marvel and Dark Horse held the licence to the character, Tarzan had no regular comic book publisher for a number of years.
 During this time Blackthorne Publishing published a four-issue Tarzan series in 1986, reprinting strips by Hogarth, Manning, Gil Kane, and Mike Grell.

 In 1992, Malibu Comics produced a five-issue miniseries entitled Tarzan the Warrior, written by Mark Wheatley with art by Neil Vokes.
 The first issue included two covers with one featuring painted art by Simon Bisley.
-This was followed by a three-issue miniserues entitled Tarzan: Love, Lies and the Lost City and then a 7-issue miniseries entitled Tarzan: The Beckoning, with story and art by Thomas Yeates.
+This was followed by a three-issue miniseries entitled Tarzan: Love, Lies and the Lost City and then a 7-issue miniseries entitled Tarzan: The Beckoning, with story and art by Thomas Yeates.
 It was reprinted in trade paperback by Dark Horse Comics in 2016.

 There have been a number of minor appearance of Tarzan in comic books over the years.
 Though not mentioned by name, Tarzan is referenced in Alan Moore's The League of Extraordinary Gentlemen.
 Places and people from the original Tarzan novels are referred to, suggesting that Tarzan does or did exist in that universe.

 In a 1999 The Phantom story, Lord of the Jungle, the hero meets Edgar Rice Burroughs, and inspires him to create Tarzan.
 Warren Ellis' Planetary series has a pastiche of Tarzan named Lord Blackstock.

 In 1999, Dark Horse Comics published comics featuring the Disney version of the character from the 1999 film.

 In 2012, Edgar Rice Burroughs, Inc began publishing webcomics on their official website including Tarzan by writer Roy Thomas and artist Tom Grindberg and Tarzan of The Apes by Roy Thomas, artist Pablo Marcos, and colorist/letterer Oscar Gonzales.
 In October 2016, the Tarzan has to be drawn by Benito Gallego.